Nada To See Here. Move On.

 But the jewel in the crown of this engineer’s quest

-Was not the canal or his technical best
+Was not the canal or a technical best

 For a town had been born in the Outaouais scene